Radio Editor: Job Description, Salary and Outlook

 Outlook for a Radio Editor

-The BLS stated that as of May 2012, there were 3,110 radio and television editors in the U.S (www.bls.gov).
-The BLS reported that employment opportunities for radio editors in particular were projected to increase by an approximate 6.4% between 2010 and 2020.
+The BLS stated that as of May 2012, there were 3,320 radio and television editors in the U.S (www.bls.gov).
+The BLS reported that employment opportunities for editors in general were expected to change little, if at all, between 2012 and 2022.

 The BLS reported that a bachelor's degree is required for most positions.
 Additionally, employers may give preference to candidates who have editing or broadcasting experience from an internship or part-time job at a radio station.